 Prince of Persia: The Sands of Time (Review)

 A few weeks ago, I saw Prince of Persia: Sands of Time.
 I have to say I was very impressed.
 While it was certainly not the greatest movie of all time, for a video game movie it did very well.
 I’ve never played the game upon which it was based, but I found the plot very interesting and approachable.
+Why waiting checks out the Best Sites To Download Cracked Apps For Android.
+There are lots of websites available over the internet to download cracked apps, premium apps like AndroidHackers.

 The action sequences were great and many of the chase scenes mirror (some very closely) the chases in the animated Aladdin movie of yesteryear.
 As a child of that time period, these chases had a very strong appeal.
 Think throwing apples at bushy-bearded guards with scimitars and you’ll generally get the idea.
 Oh and it always helps when the leading man and lady are both fairly attractive!